 media if those details become apparent during a public performance or with the consent of the subject.
 Accordingly, the public figure also has the right to keep the details of his private life secret and in the case of abusive statements regarding it, they have the right to good reputation.
 Respectively, also intended as a legal protection, public figures can only be photographed without when acting as a public actor.
 Concerning the respect of privacy, the reasoning states that it means the right of individuals not to be undeservedly disturbed by others during their private events, to live this part of their lives without the attention of others.
-The life circumstances in the article does not qualify as a public event for any of the plaintiff's meeting was an entirely private event, the factual depiction infringes the individuals' right to not to be disturbed in their private life by unauthorized people, a conduct which clearly entailed and infringement of the right to privacy.
+The life circumstances in the article does not qualify as a public event for any of the plaintiffs, so none of them was a public figure in the situation depicted.
+The plaintiff's meeting was an entirely private event, the factual depiction infringes the individuals' right to not to be disturbed in their private life by unauthorized people, a conduct which clearly entailed and infringement of the right to privacy.